Gradient and Newton Boosting for Classification and Regression: Discussion

-In the previous sections, we empirically show that Newton boosting results in better predictive accuracy than gradient and hybrid gradient-Newton boosting for many datasets including classification and regression tasks with both multivariate as well as one-dimensional parameters modeled as ensembles of trees.
-In the following, we shed some light on why we observe these differences.

-A straightforward explanation for the observed phenomenon is that Newton boosting learns faster than both gradient and hybrid gradient-Newton boosting, and that hybrid boosting also learns faster than gradient boosting.
-To investigate whether this is the main reason for the differences, we show in Figures \ref{trace_plot} and \ref{trace_plot2} test error rates (classification) and test negative log-likelihoods (regression) as well as training losses versus iteration numbers for several datasets for which we observe the large differences.
+In the previous sections, we have empirically shown that Newton boosting often results in higher predictive accuracy than gradient and also hybrid gradient-Newton boosting.
+A potential explanation for the observed phenomenon is that Newton boosting converges faster than both gradient and hybrid gradient-Newton boosting, and that hybrid boosting also converges faster than gradient boosting.
+This, in turn, could allow for using a smaller shrinkage parameter $\nu$, and smaller shrinkage parameters usually lead to increased predictive accuracy.
+To investigate whether this is the main reason for the differences, we show in Figures \ref{trace_plot} and \ref{trace_plot2} test error rates (classification) and test negative log-likelihoods (regression) as well as training losses versus iteration numbers for several datasets for which we have observed large differences.
 In order that the results for the different sample splits and also boosting methods are comparable, learning rates are fixed and not tuned.
 Specifically, we consider the following datasets and learning rates: ijcnn ($\nu=0.5$), bin\_classif ($\nu=0.5$), digits ($\nu=0.5$), letter ($\nu=0.1$), satimage ($\nu=0.3$), smartphone ($\nu=0.5$), poisson\_r ($\nu=0.03$), malnutrition ($\nu=0.03$), and msr\_r ($\nu=0.05$).
 Note that this list of datasets includes both binary and multiclass classification as well as Poisson and mean-scale regression tasks.
 The solid lines in Figures \ref{trace_plot2} and \ref{trace_plot} represent means over ten different data splits into equally sized training, validation, and test data.
-The lower and upper values are obtained after point-wise discarding the lowest and largest values.
+The lower and upper values of the shaded areas are obtained after point-wise discarding the lowest and largest values.
 Training losses are shown on a logarithmic scale with a lower cap at $10^{-5}$ for better visualization.